Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

 *Can I use Mecanim Animator Controllers?*

 Yes.
-Though some bugs will not be fixed in any 0.8.x patch.
+Support is available through an Addon in the Mimic module.

 *Do culling and LODs work?*

 Yes.
-They work the way they are supposed to.
+They work the way they are supposed to (which is better than Entities Graphics).

 *Is it faster than Game Objects?*

 Way faster!

-*Will I run out of memory and cause Unity to crash?*
+*Will I run out of video memory and cause Unity to crash?*

 It is far less likely.